bojanalecic/restProjects/README.md

 About the project

-The idea of this project is to create an application for extracting datas about software projects from certain web pages.
-Initally, datas were extracted from the website Freecode, and now it is expanded with datas from SourceForge web site.
+The idea of this project is to create an application for extracting, structuring and integrating datas about software projects from certain web pages.
+Initally, this application extracted datas from the website Freecode, converted datas to appropriate RDF representation(according to DOAP1 vocabulary).
+It also allows user to search and display information about software projects.
+Now, it is expanded with datas from SourceForge web site.
 All the datas about software project, name, programming languages, operating systems, licenses, maintainer  are extracted and stored in database.
  Metadata is inserted in site's webpages in a structured format using Microdata standard, specifically using Schema.org vocabulary.
 After the metadata is extracted, it is transformed to RDF format and stored into RDF repository.
  Access to the extracted data is enabled through RESTful service.